 Before you rent out a room, weigh all the costs and benefits

 Becoming a live-in landlord can offset some of your household costs with rent income while creating tax deductions for some of your expenses.
 But as we outlined above, there are down-sides including the future cost of CGT.
 Go into it “with eyes open” and decide what’s best for you in the long run.
 In particular, be careful about renting a room to a friend on the cheap; this has all the tax costs, but fewer tax benefits for you.

-If you’re still unsure about any aspect of your live-in landlord tax obligations, be sure to get in touch with us on [email protected] or over on our Facebook page where we can help answer any tricky questions.
+If you’re still unsure about any aspect of your live-in landlord tax obligations, be sure to get in touch with us on [email protected] or on our Facebook page where we can help answer any tricky questions.